Zombies 3: Plot

 In the town of Seabrook, werewolves, humans and zombies live in peace.
 It is their senior and last year at Seabrook High and Addison has been accepted into Mountain College.
 Zed is pursuing an athletic scholarship at Mountain College and is hoping to join Addison there.
 During the night before a highly anticipated football game, where, should they win, Seabrook will have their first zombie/monster recruited into college, bringing down a barrier for all other monsters, a UFO arrives and causes mass panic.
 The alien leaders, called "A-Lan, A-Li and A-Spen", teleport down from their ship.
 The aliens are in search of an interstellar map to Utopia, a new home for their species, which can only be found in "the most precious thing in Seabrook".
 To cover up their real purpose, they claim to be here to compete in the National Cheer Off, which Addison previously had organized.
 While being interrogated by Z-Patrol, A-Spen finds a loophole so Zed can get into college by having an exceptional scholarship from improving his grades.

-Willa, Wyatt and Wynter are extremely distrustful of the aliens, as they think they are there to take what is theirs.
+Willa, Wyatt and Wynter, the three leaders of the werewolves, are extremely distrustful of the aliens, as they think they are there to take what is theirs.
 The aliens settle into Seabrook temporarily.
-The aliens interrogate the werewolves and scan their minds with their Luma Lenses.
+The aliens interrogate the werewolves and scan their minds with their Luma Lenses to find what is the most precious thing in Seabrook.
 Eliza, who is currently interning at Z-Corp, the maker of the Z-bands, helps Zed with his scholarship.
 However, the aliens beat Zed's records, both athletic and academic, lowering his chances of entering college.
 Zed, in return for the aliens altering his report card, helps the aliens identify the moonstone, which they scan for coordinates and discover is lethal to them.
 A-Spen meets Addison, whom they reveal to that they are in love with Zed.
 At cheer practice, the cheer team is threatened after witnessing the aliens practice.
 The aliens are almost caught by the werewolves and head to their Mothership where Zed helps them with his knowledge of Seabrook, whereas Addison is mistakenly beamed up to the Mothership.
 A-Spen, A-Li and A-Lan reveal their true reasons for arriving in Seabrook.
 After fixing and watching the Scout's logs, they discover that the scout is none other than Addison's maternal grandmother, Angie.
 (Bucky, Addison's cousin, is not related to Angie, as he is related to Addison on her father's side.)